Skip to navigation Skip to content

 Assessing pro-rata AIC DED payment (that is, a reduced rate of DED payable) + Read more ...

-The tables on Resources page show the minimum study load for payment of the normal full-time rate of DED.
-Use them to assess the DED payable for the particular part-time study load.
-Take into account any disability.
+The tables on the Resources page show the minimum study load for payment of the normal full-time rate of DED.
+Use the tables to assess the DED payable for the particular part-time study load.
+Consider any disability.

 Is the student's home-based study less than 20% of the normal full-time study load for a school?